cartheur/aiventure-hero/README.md

 When $a \ne 0$, there are two solutions to $(ax^2 + bx + c = 0)$ and they are

 $$ x = {-b \pm \sqrt{b^2-4ac} \over 2a} $$

+### Fucking asshole

+Ordered the RF remote kit and was shorted the logic board.
+Fucking fags.